alankyshum/monaco-test/readme.md

 ## Reflections
 > I personally always find it fun to learn new things, but I was surprised by how long I need to finish this project.
 Logics are simple but debugging and looking for reference is hard.
 However, I never felt so excited to get this done!!!
 In new language!!!
 WOW, anyway, I am proud of what I have done.

+## Bug
+The histogram seems to have some displacement on the x-axis, which I am sure can be resolved by using barchart, but that would not fulfull the requirement.
+Will look into that later.

 ## References

 1. [Getting Started Tutorial from ActiveTcl](http://docs.activestate.com/activetcl/8.6/)